Buy Lisa’s eBooks

 Are You Listening? is about creating a culture of conversation to help young children learn.
 These child-centered teaching methods will help you make conversation a part of your classroom’s daily routine and engage children in actively building their understandings of the world around them.

-These sets of bookmarks have been designed to support children’s reading comprehension.
+The Reading Conference Kit has been designed to support children’s reading comprehension.
 After all, if we don’t read for meaning, we’re just ‘barking at the print’, saying the words out loud without understanding.
 In this multi-modal world, it is even more important that we teach children to think critically about texts and learn strategies to infer and synthesise for deeper understandings.
 We need to start by teaching how to think as we read and view.

 “Conversation is a powerful tool; young children first learn to speak from listening to the conversations of their parents.
 “Are You Listening?
 Fostering Conversations That Help Young Children Learn” examines the art of conversation in the avenue of children’s education.
 Packed with information concerning how to listen to one’s children, how to converse about subjects that will interest one’s child, and other techniques to foster a children’s skills in both listening and speaking, “Are You Listening?” is a expertly crafted manual.
 A great resource especially recommended for parents and educators of small children.”